Studying online

 lectures: 3 hours per week

-practical sessions: 20 hours per semester
+practical sessions: up to 10 hours per semester

 • The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.